jlquinn/xbows-driver/doc/spec.md

 Q: byte 10 bit 1 and byte 11 bit 7 are both Enter.
 Probably one is Middle and one is Right.
 Which is which???
-Q: Where is MBackspace?
-Q: Where is F, G, H, J

 This is 16 bytes, 4 ints.
 After this comes 0x00000000 0x00000020.
 I assume
 this is a required separator.
 The first int might be more keymap bits though.